 Immunotherapy With Nivolumab and Ipilimumab Followed by Nivolumab or Nivolumab With Cabozantinib for Patients With Advanced Kidney Cancer, The PDIGREE Study

 This phase III trial compares the usual treatment (treatment with ipilimumab and nivolumab followed by nivolumab alone) to treatment with ipilimumab and nivolumab, followed by nivolumab with cabozantinib in patients with untreated renal cell carcinoma that has spread to other parts of the body.
 The addition of cabozantinib to the usual treatment may make it work better.
 Immunotherapy with monoclonal antibodies, such as nivolumab and ipilimumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
-Chemotherapy drugs, such as cabozantinib, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Cabozantinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 It is not yet known how well the combination of cabozantinib and nivolumab after initial treatment with ipilimumab and nivolumab works in treating patients with renal cell cancer that has spread to other parts of the body.

-Clear Cell Renal Cell Carcinoma Metastatic Malignant Neoplasm in the Bone Metastatic Malignant Neoplasm in the Lymph Nodes Metastatic Malignant Neoplasm in the Soft Tissues Metastatic Malignant Neoplasm in the Viscera Sarcomatoid Renal Cell Carcinoma Stage IV Renal Cell Cancer AJCC v8 Carcinoma Neoplasms Carcinoma, Renal Cell Neoplasms, Second Primary Nivolumab Ipilimumab Cabozantinib Quality-of-Life Assessment
+Clear Cell Renal Cell Carcinoma, Metastatic Malignant Neoplasm in the Bone, Metastatic Malignant Neoplasm in the Lymph Nodes, Metastatic Malignant Neoplasm in the Soft Tissues, Metastatic Malignant Neoplasm in the Viscera, Sarcomatoid Renal Cell Carcinoma, Stage IV Renal Cell Cancer AJCC v8, Carcinoma, Neoplasms, Renal Cell Carcinoma, Second Primary Neoplasms, Nivolumab, Ipilimumab, Cabozantinib, Quality-of-Life Assessment, nivolumab, cabozantinib

 You can join if…